nuuuwan/news_lk3_data/README.md

 ### Suspect caught in Katunayake with gold stall

 *2024-09-13 17:07:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/200993) · `si`

+Gold smuggler caught at Katunayake airport with 15kg of illegal gold worth over $1 million.

+🟩

 A person has been arrested by the Airport Customs Officers with more than illegally brought to Sri Lanka.